Presbytery of Gippsland

 It is the only area in Victoria where the people are known by the same name – ‘Gippslanders’.
 The only ecosystem missing from our area is a desert – otherwise Gippsland really does ‘have it all’.

-The presbytery has 27 parishes, making approved ministry placements for 29 people.
-There are 71 congregations and two faith communities.
+The presbytery has 27 parishes, making approved ministry placements for 23 people.
+There are 57 preaching places and two faith communities.
 Within the presbytery there are a number of cooperating parishes: KooWeeRup-Lang Lang Parish, Neerim South Cooperating Parish and Croajingolong Parish (all Anglican/Uniting) and the Cooperating Churches of Churchill Boolarra Yinnar (UCA, Anglican and Churches of Christ).

 In addition to this, there are around 12 congregations that have a covenanted agreement or arrangement to share in, offer to, or receive ministry or hospitality from other denominations (Anglican, Baptist, Catholic, Lutheran and Presbyterian).
 Chaplaincies in the presbytery include Fulham Correctional Centre, Monash University (ecumenical), and RAAF Base East Sale.